Flame: Simplifying Topology Extension in Federated Learning: Management Plane

-{\bf Notifier.} A notification service provides a means for the controller to push event signals to agents and deployers.
-The notifier enables event-driven management of FLOps.
-For instance, upon receiving an event, agents and deployers reach out to the APIserver to obtain job related information.
+{\bf Notifier.} It is a service that allows the controller to push events to agents and deployers.
+The notifier enables event-driven management of FL jobs because the agents and deployers maintain an active connection with the notifier.